brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

     must tell them that if they have any traffic to send to leaf-3, they better not give it to spine-1, but it is okay to give it to me!"

- 4. How does spine-2 warn the leaf routers?
-By advertising a host-specific 2.0.0.3/32 route for leaf-1 to all leaf routers.
-This /32 host route more specific than the /0 default route.
+ 4. How does spine-2 warn the other routers?
+By advertising a host-specific 2.0.0.3/32 route for leaf-3 to all leaf routers.
+    This route is called a positive disaggregation route.
+    It is a /32 host route, whichis more specific than the /0 default route.
     Hence, all leaf routes will send traffic to leaf-3 via spine-2.
 Traffic for leaf-1 and leaf-2 still follows the default route and is ECMP'ed across all three spine routers.